dof-dss/nicsdru_unity/README.md

 under 'Advanced Server Configuration' set the solr.install.dir to '../../..'
 - Edit web/sites/sites.lando.php and add a new mapping from your local url (with '.lndo.site' suffix) to the short site name
 - N.B.
 After adding a new site, you will need to run 'lando rebuild' before you can access your new site
+- Run through the local site install
+- Enable and configure the config_split module
+- Export the config, push to the development and then merge into master
+- Run through the Drupal site install on the master branch
+- Connect to the Platform server using `platform ssh` and clear the cache for each of the sites
+- If there are any uuid errors in the deploy log, update the system.site uuid to match that in system.site.yml `drush cset system.site uuid <uuid>`
+- If you get the error 'Can not delete the default language' update the language.entity.en uuid to match that in language.entity.en.yml `drush cset language.entity.en uuid <uuid>`

 Under multi site, Lando commands may be run as follows: lando drush -l uregni cr